On Decomposability of Virtual Artin Groups: Infinity-connection and indecomposability

-In a graph $X$, the shortest path joining any two vertices is called a \textit{geodesic}. \\ By \cite[Proposition I.8]{Serre}, we know that in a tree, a geodesic is unique and forms a straight path.
+In a graph $X$, the shortest path joining any two vertices is called a \textit{geodesic}. \\ By \cite[Proposition I.8]{Serre}, we know that in a tree, a geodesic is unique and forms a line.
 In this context, a path is a geodesic (i.e. the shortest path between two vertices) if it does not contain back-trackings.
 We recall that a path whose vertices are $V_0, V_1,\ldots ,V_i,\ldots,V_n$ has a back-tracking if there exists an $i\in \{1,\ldots,n-1\}$ such that $V_{i-1}=V_{i+1}$. \\ We aim to show that the path whose vertices are $h^{-1}A$, $B$, $A$, $hB$ is the geodesic joining $h^{-1}A$ to $hB$, meaning it contains no back-tracking. \\ First, we verify that these four vertices are distinct.
 In fact, two vertices labeled by two cosets corresponding to different subgroups of $G$, can never coincide.
 Therefore, $B$ and $A$ are necessarily distinct, $B$ does not coincide with $h^{-1}A$, and $A$ does not coincide with $hB=abB=aB$. \\ Now, suppose for contradiction that $B=hB=abB=aB$.
 This would imply $a\in B$, contradicting our assumption that $a\in A\backslash C=A\backslash (A\cap B)$.
-In the same way we show that the vertices $h^{-1}A$ and $A$ are distinct, hence, the path from $h^{-1}A$ to $hB$ is a geodesic. \\ Next, to show that $\Lm$ is a straight path, we verify that it does not contain back-trackings.
+In the same way we show that the vertices $h^{-1}A$ and $A$ are distinct, hence, the path from $h^{-1}A$ to $hB$ is a geodesic. \\ Next, to show that $\Lm$ is a line, we verify that it does not contain back-trackings.
 Observe that, if $\Lm$ has a back-tracking in $h^lA$ for some $l\in \mathbb{Z}$, then $(h^{-1}A\,,B,\,A\,,hB)$ has a back-tracking in $A$.
 Similarly, if $\Lm$ has a back-tracking in $h^lB$ for some $l\in\mathbb{Z}$, then $(h^{-1}A\,,B,\,A\,,hB)$ has a back-tracking in $B$.
-Since $(h^{-1}A\,,B,\,A\,,hB)$ has no back-tracking, it follows that $\Lm$ has no back-tracking, that is, $\Lm$ is a straight line. \\ The fact that $h$ acts on $\Lm$ as a translation of non-zero amplitude, is now clear.
-We can then conclude, thanks to Proposition \ref{linehyperIFF}, that $h=ab$ is hyperbolic. \end{proof}
+Since $(h^{-1}A\,,B,\,A\,,hB)$ has no back-tracking, it follows that $\Lm$ has no back-tracking, that is, $\Lm$ is a line. \\ The fact that $h$ acts on $\Lm$ as a translation of non-zero amplitude, is now clear.
+We can then conclude, thanks to Proposition \ref{linehyperIFF}, that $h=ab$ is hyperbolic. \\ Now remark that if $h$, $A,B,C$ and $T$ are as above, then Indeed, by the construction of $T$, if $x$ is a vertex of the form $gA$, its adjacent vertices are of the form $g'B$, for some $g'\in G$.
+Since the action of $h$ cannot send a coset with respect to $A$ to one with respect to $B$, the distance $d(x, h x)$ must be at least two.
+In fact, this bound is realized: for instance, the vertex $A=\id A$ is mapped by $h=ab$ to $abA=hA$, which is at distance 2 from $A$, as shown in Figure \ref{pathhypELM}.
+Thus, $\lambda_{h}=2$, and $h$ acts on the axis $\Lm_{h}$, that is the full subgraph spanned by $\M_h=\{x\in V(T)\,|\, d(x,h x)=\lambda_{h}\}$, as a shift by two places.
+Additionally, the vertices of $\Lm_h$ are and the edges are $E(\Lm_h)=\{h^lC\,|\, l\in \mathbb{Z}\}\sqcup \{h^laC\,|\, l\in \mathbb{N}\}\sqcup \{h^{-l}b^{-1}C\,|\, l\in \mathbb{N}\}$. \end{proof}